aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ### Throwing HTTP errors

-You can throw HTTP errors in your route handlers to return specific HTTP status codes and messages.
+You can throw HTTP errors in your route handlers to stop execution and return specific HTTP status codes and messages.
 Event Handler provides a set of built-in HTTP error classes that you can use to throw common HTTP errors.

 This ensures that your Lambda function doesn't fail but returns a well-defined HTTP error response to the client.

 If you need to send custom headers or a different response structure/code, you can use the [Response](#returning-response-objects) object instead.

+!!! tip "You can throw HTTP errors in your route handlers, middleware, or custom error handlers!"

 === "index.ts"

-    ```ts hl_lines="3 10"
+    ```ts hl_lines="3 11"
     --8<-- "examples/snippets/event-handler/rest/gettingStarted_throwing_http_errors.ts:3"
     ```